-Students and Parents will be completing the FAFSA 2021-2022 form and the application will be available on October 1, 2020.
-Families will be using the tax information from the tax year 2019 due to the rule called Prior Prior.
+Students and Parents will be completing the FAFSA form and application for the school year 2022-2023 which will become available on October 1, 2021.
+Families will be using the tax information from the tax year 2020 due to the rule called Prior Prior.
 This year there are a few FAFSA changes that people need to review before they begin to complete this form.

 In addition to the FAFSA changes, the family’s financial changes resulting from the COVID virus could have a more significant impact on a family’s financial aid position this upcoming year.
 This is due to the timing of the income information used in the FAFSA submission as stated above.
-The bigger problem is many families will need to appeal to each college that the student applies to.
-The timing of the appeal is explained below.
+Many families who were impacted by COVID will need to appeal to each college that the student applies to.
+The proper timing strategy of the appeal is explained below.

 Each year the FAFSA calculation has adjustments to the allowance tables.
-This year’s parents’ asset protection allowance table reduced these allowances for both parents and independent students.
-As a result, the EFC number will go up and more parent assets will be included in the calculation.
-The reductions were minimal.
+This year’s parents’ asset protection allowance table increased slightly.
+These allowances are for both parents and independent students.
+As a result, the EFC number will improve and less of the parent’s assets will be included in the calculation.

 Simplified and Zero EFC Change

 To qualify for a simplified or zero EFC, the person or parent must have used the 1040 form without the submission of a Schedule 1.
-The 2021-22 FAFSA income limit is $27,000.
+The 2022-23 FAFSA income limit remained the same at $27,000.
 There are other requirements to qualify for a simplified or zero EFC.
 The major advantage is a parent’s assets are not counted when a Zero EFC is used.

-We saw the start of this progression last year, if the DRT was used, a FAFSA filer was unable to see their income numbers and only a college financial administrator could make changes.
+We saw the start of this progression last year.
+If the DRT was used, a FAFSA filer is unable to see their income numbers and only a college financial administrator could make changes.
 It is our recommendation for first-time filers to manually input their income numbers so that they can see the Expected Family Contribution or EFC number that the FAFSA generates.
 The family will still need to submit the FAFSA using DRT but by using the initial manual process, a family will be able to compare submissions and see if there are any possible issues.

 COVID Impact on FAFSA